 May 13th – May 26th

 Open 7 days/week 9 am – 6 pm

 Last Day of the Season

 When we went to Yellowstone we did not see as much wildlife as we wanted.
-Yellowstone Bear World allowed us to get an up close experience that was fun and exciting for our kids.
-I highly recommend stopping checking it out on your way from Idaho Falls to Yellowstone.
+Yellowstone Bear World allowed us to get an up-close experience that was fun and exciting for our kids.
+I highly recommend stopping in and checking it out on your way from Idaho Falls to Yellowstone.